AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 Figure 6 highlights the importance of the effluent, "head loss" tubing.
 Head loss ($\Delta H$) was the main driver for the pressure gradient across the flow cell, which in turn caused influent to flow through the flow cell.
 The difference in height ($\Delta H$) between the head loss tubing and the laboratory's waste line was proportional to this head loss and therefore caused a particular pressure gradient across the flow cell, determining flocs' flow rate ($Q$).
 This height difference was manipulated with a vertically adjustable metal arm to create the necessary flow rates through different flow cell designs.

 The ability to control this height difference was crucial in obtaining proper flow velocities that mimicked those in StaRS filters.
 Previous semesters' Filter Constrictions subteams used various set heights within the laboratory, such as pipes near the ceiling.
 The Spring 2018 team designed and fabricated a vertically adjustable "head loss arm" using 80/20, an aluminum-rod framing system.
-The metal arm allowed for subteam members to control of the height of the head loss tubing's apex, as shown in Figure 8.
+The metal arm allowed for subteam members to control the height of the head loss tubing's apex, as shown in Figure 8.
 The metal arm's most important component was a lever that allowed easy vertical movement of the 80/20 beam, as shown in Figure 9.
 This enabled control of the flow rate across the flow cell.

 <p align="center">
 <img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/HeadlossAdjuster.jpg?raw=true" width="25%" />